untillpro/cder/README.md

 # cder

-Main idea is to update container instances directly from git repos
+Main idea is to update container instances directly from git repos or artifacts

+# Containers versions used
+- golang:1.14.0
+- node:10.16.1

+# Build

+## Create Docker Containers

+`untillpro/cder:v{ver}` and `untillpro/cdernode:v{ver}` docker containers will be created and pushed to Dockerhub on pushing tag to github (`build.sh` will be executed by github action)

 # Seeding Single Repo